Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 # Avoiding CSS conflicts

-Complex web apps are composed of HTML responses from multiple apps.
-This means that the merged HTML, CSS and JavaScript runs in the global namespace.

-With a global namespace, there's always the risk of CSS conflicts and leaks that cause side effects in other apps.
-We recommend using the Block Element Modifier (BEM) methodology to avoid these side effects.
+When your system is composed of HTML responses from multiple apps, there's always a risk of naming conflicts and cascading side effects in your CSS.
+A solution to this is to use a convention that isolates styles coming from different apps.

+We recommend BEM, a well-known convention that solves this problem.

-## BEM
+## What is BEM?

-Due to limited browser support for technical solutions to CSS conflicts, the primary way right now to avoid CSS conflicts is to use a naming convention.
-BEM is one of these naming conventions.

-The basic principle in BEM is to **only use classes in your stylesheets**.
+In BEM naming convention, you **only use classes** in your stylesheets.

-These classes should be named as combinations of Blocks, Elements, and Modifiers.
+There are three kinds of classes at your disposal: Blocks, Elements, and Modifiers.

-A **Block** represents a logical area of your app's UI.
-For example:
+A **Block** is a basic class that represents a logical area of your app's UI (*a menu, login form, a search form*).

-- a menu
-- a login form
-- a search form

-An **Element** is a fragment of the Block that performs a particular function.
-For example:
+An **Element** is a smaller fragment of a Block that performs a particular function (*a link in the menu, a password input in the login form, a search icon*).

-- a menu item
-- a password input in the login form
-- a search button

-An Element only makes sense in the context of its Block.
-It cannot appear outside of the Block.

-**Modifiers** represent variations of Blocks and Elements.
-For example:

-- an expanded menu
-- an active menu item
-- a password input with an invalid value
-- a disabled search button
+A **Modifiers** is a variation of a Block or of an Element (*an expanded menu, an active menu item, a password input with an invalid value, a disabled search button*).

 Possible combinations of Blocks, Elements and Modifiers are the following: